-Virginian and West Indian plantations run by British landowners needed cheap, reliable labour to produce sugar, rum, tobacco, cotton and other profitable commodities.
+Virginian and West Indian plantations run by British landowners profited from cheap, reliable labour to produce sugar, rum, tobacco, cotton and other lucrative commodities.

 In the West Indies the forced labour of local people led to their wholesale destruction from disease and overwork.
 When Britain began to gain control of the Caribbean from the Spanish in the seventeenth century (Barbados was captured in 1625, Jamaica in 1655), attempts were made to obtain labour from Ireland and England.
 English servants could gain free passage to the New World by agreeing to be bound to an employer for a set number of years.

 When not enough servants opted for this scheme, more sinister methods were used.
 Kidnapping of children and young people became common, and political prisoners and religious dissidents were transported to Caribbean plantations in lieu of execution.
 Bristol became particularly notorious for the summary transportation of its criminals to hard labour in sugar and tobacco plantations owned by the city’s elite.

 Image: The Southwell Frigate Trading on the Coast of Africa by Nicholas Pocock

 Enslaved Africans were deemed to be the most suitable workers.
 They could be readily bought from traders on the West African coast and were more immune to European diseases than indigenous Americans.
 Despite the tens of thousands of Africans brought over each year, however, the Caribbean slave population failed to reproduce itself and replacements were continually needed.
 Without the slave trade from Africa, the British-owned economies in the West Indies would have collapsed.